hematthi/SysSimPyPlots/docs/source/loading.rst

 Reading simulation parameters
 -----------------------------

-You may want to read the number of simulated targets and the period and radius bounds for the simulated planets, without loading the full catalog (which may take up to a minute for larger physical catalogs):
+You may want to read the number of simulated targets and the period and radius bounds for the simulated planets, without loading the full catalog (which may take several minutes for larger physical catalogs):

 .. code-block:: python